Don Bergeron, Park Manager

 If you are a beach lover, head over the boardwalks, and when you hit the sand, walk in either direction a short distance and find your own little quiet piece of paradise.
 Spend time swimming in the beautiful blue-green waters of the Gulf of Mexico or just lay back on your beach towel and let your batteries recharge.

-I enjoy hiking the park’s three-mile nature trail.
+I enjoy hiking the park’s 3-mile nature trail.
 Spending time walking among the slash pine, some of them over 100 years old, is a relaxing experience.
-About a mile in to your hike you will come upon large live oak trees and if it has rained recently, the limbs will be draped with bright green resurrection fern.
+About a mile in to your hike, you will come upon large live oak trees, and, if it has rained recently, the limbs will be draped with bright green resurrection fern.

-A little further down the trail you will come to the Scharrer Homestead.
+A little farther down the trail you will come to the Scharrer Homestead.
 All that remains now is a foundation and chimney.
 Think about what it must have been like as a small child growing up on an island.

-Back at the marina stop by Café Caladesi for a cold drink and something to eat.
+Back at the marina, stop by Café Caladesi for a cold drink and something to eat.